 Chronic wrist pain affects thousands of Americans.
 Generally, it’s chalked up to carpal tunnel syndrome and is caused by repetitive tasks like sewing and cleaning.
-Though if you spend the bulk of your time typing, you may also feel wrist pain.
+Wrist pain can even be caused by playing sports like bowling.
+This is where sites like Skilled Bowlers provide advice on how to prevent this by using bowling wrist braces.
+It is important though to understand that there are ways to care for the pains.
+When it comes to using the computer, if you spend the bulk of your time typing, you may also feel wrist pain.

 According to the American Chiropractic Association, it’s “most expensive of work-related injuries” with workers losing an estimated $30,000 medical bills and lost work time.

 It can also affect your non-work activities.
 Simple household tasks like cooking or opening jars might become more difficult leaving you to wonder if you can ever be pain-free again.